×

 Emergency Procedures

-Make sure that you are carrying a first aid kit, warning triangle, and high-visibility vests in your car - as these are mandatory in Germany.
+It's recommended that you carry a first aid kit, warning triangle, and high-visibility vests in your car, as these are mandatory in Germany.

 Fuel Stations and Types